1 What is Caching

 The last method of speeding up the database access is called a view.
 The word view here has nothing to do with MVC in Rails, but is a technical term used in databases.

-Let's look at a problem where a database view might be a solution:
+Let's look at a problem where a database view might be a solution: in a previous version of the portfolio the display of a team member was more elaborate:

 For the collaborators/_show